Geeksltd/Programming.Tips/ExceptionHandling.md

 In most cases, irrespective of the type of error you need to do some clean up action and re-throw the error with a bit of improved error message and context.

 ## Provide Context with Exceptions
-In C#, you can get a stack trace from any exception; however, a stack trace can’t tell you the intent of the operation that failed.
+&nbsp;&nbsp; In C#, you can get a stack trace from any exception; however, a stack trace can’t tell you the intent of the operation that failed.

 Stack trace shows you the stack of method calls to the point of failure.
 But it doesn’t reveal anything about the parameters, data fields and other context information.